A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 The average temperature in May is 19.9°C. Wisteria is in full bloom from late April to early May!
 The Sandai shrine are famous for their magnificent old wisteria, known as "sand-rubbed wisteria" because the spikes grow so long they rub against the ground.
 You can also collect goshuin stamps at the four wisteria-related shrines (Sandai shrine, Shina Shrine, Sosha Shrine, and Tachiki shrine).
 Why not try collecting goshuin stamps that are only available during this time of year?

-Sandai shrine located about 5km from Kusatsu Station.
-The magnificent old wisteria is famous for being called ``sand-rubbed wisteria'' because its ears grow so long that they rub against the ground.
-It blooms from late April to early May every year and is crowded with visitors.
-Beside the main shrine is a hexagonal pillar stone lantern from the Kamakura period, which is a nationally designated important cultural property and is a must-see.
+San-Daijin Shrine is located about 5 km from Kusatsu Station.
+It is famous for its magnificent ancient wisteria called the "Sunazuri no Fuji," named because its long flower clusters almost touch the ground.
+The wisteria blooms from late April to early May every year, attracting many visitors.
+Beside the main hall stands a hexagonal stone lantern from the Kamakura period, designated as an Important Cultural Property of Japan, which is also a must-see.

 Shina Shrine